Repairman Jack (series)

-The Repairman Jack series, written by American author F. Paul Wilson, consists of sixteen horror/thriller novels (as of 2012), several standalone short stories, and 2 spin-off trilogies.
+Repairman Jack is a book series by American author F. Paul Wilson, which consists of sixteen horror/thriller novels (as of 2012), several standalone short stories, and two spin-off trilogies.

 Story

 The series revolves around the adventures of a Manhattan-based "urban mercenary" who calls himself Repairman Jack.
 Jack is a man with no last name or legal status who makes his living "fixing" situations for people who cannot find help elsewhere.
 His work has not only led him into violent encounters with the criminal underworld, but also into the midst of a behind-the-scenes cosmic battle for Earth between two supernatural forces: one known as the Ally, which is benign towards humanity, and one as the Otherness, which is hostile towards it and generally considered "evil".

 Timeline

 The series proper begins with The Tomb and ends with Nightworld.
 However, those two books are also part of another series of novels by Wilson known as The Adversary Cycle.
 The Repairman Jack series was restarted with Legacies in 1998.
 This newer series is following chronologically from the events of The Tomb to the events immediately preceding Nightworld.